Professional turning has become more accessible throughout the years.

 9. Nova 71118 Wood Lathe

-There is nothing like a good lathe machine that allows you to achieve stunning results.
+There is nothing like a good lathe that allows you to achieve stunning results.
 If that's what you're after, you will love this well-built lathe.

 The most exciting thing about this lathe is length; it is perfect for beginners who are just getting into woodturning.
 And the swing over the bed is about 12 inches, and the distance between centers is approximately 16.5 inches.

-If needed, you can expend the length to 42 inches, but only if you get the extra bed extension feature.
+If needed, you can expend the length to 42 inches, but only if you get the extra extension bed feature.

 The best thing about this machine is how easy it is to set up once you get it out of the box.
 You don't have to spend hours assembling the machine, which helps a lot if you're short on time.